Lseauk/EnvyUI/README.md

 ## Why This Project Exists

-TwinVine is a powerful tool but requires comfort with the command line to set up and use.
+TwinVine is a powerful tool but requires some comfort with the command line to set up and use.
 I wanted to make it a little easier for me to install and use — no terminal, no technical knowledge, just a clean window where you click a service, pick your episodes, and download.

 EnvyUI handles everything automatically: installing all required tools, setting up the Python environment, and providing a straightforward GUI that wraps the entire TwinVine workflow.